vasilis-stylianou/vasilis-stylianou.github.io/_posts/2018-07-15-expenditures.md

     Fraction of 'Max Purpose' of total expenditures = 0.06585479916213956

+### Task 5:
 Lastly, let us to find the highest average staff salary among all representatives in 2016.
 We shall assume that staff sizes are equal to the number of unique payees in the 'PERSONNEL COMPENSATION' category for each representative.
+We will split this task in two steps:
+1. Compute a list of all staff salaries:
+  - initialize a list called ```list_staff_salaries``` to store the staff salaries per representative for each year-quarter
+  - iterate over all files and create a dataframe with columns: ```['BIOGUIDE_ID','START DATE','AMOUNT','PAYEE','CATEGORY'```
+  - select rows whose ```'CATEGORY'``` value equals ```'PERSONNEL COMPENSATION'```
+  - select data only from year 2016
+  - compute payees's salaries from each representative

 ```python